-I. Core requirements: all of the following courses (12 credits): PAX 1100: Introduction to Peace and Justice Studies PHI 2575: Critical Race Theory PHI 2580: Feminist Philosophy

-II.
-Area elective credits: 3 courses from the following (12 credits): PHI 2560: Political Philosophy PHI 2570: Ethical Theory and Practical Issues PHI 2890: Multiculturalism and the Politics of Identity PHI 2904: Contemporary Philosophy (or PHI 3560, in order to fulfill WAC 3 requirement) SOC 3170: Social Theory

-III.
-Writing across the Curriculum (WAC) 3: 1 course from the following (4 credits): PAX 3100: Race & the Politics of Crime PAX 3930: Black Radicalism PHI 3560: Advanced Contemporary Philosophy

-- IV.
-Summer or semester-long internship (4 credits): CD 4840: Academic Internship Seminar (2 credits) CD 4850: Internship (2 credits) - V. Capstone: (4 credits):
+I. Core requirements: all of the following courses (12 credits): PAX 1100: Introduction to Peace and Justice Studies PHI 2575: Critical Race Theory PHI 2580: Feminist Philosophy II.
+Area elective credits: 3 courses from the following (12 credits): PHI 2560: Political Philosophy PHI 2570: Ethical Theory and Practical Issues PHI 2890: Multiculturalism and the Politics of Identity PHI 2904: Contemporary Philosophy (or PHI 3560, in order to fulfill WAC 3 requirement) SOC 3170: Social Theory III.
+Writing across the Curriculum (WAC) 3: 1 course from the following (4 credits): PAX 3100: Race & the Politics of Crime PHI 3140: Black Radicalism PHI 3560: Advanced Contemporary Philosophy IV.
+Summer or semester-long internship (4 credits): CD 4840: Academic Internship Seminar (2 credits) CD 4850: Internship (2 credits) V. Capstone: (4 credits):

-PHI 4701: Capstone Seminar in Philosophy
+PHI 4701: Capstone Seminar in Philosophy VI.

-VI.
 Breadth Electives (16 credits):

 Students will consult with their major concentration advisor in Philosophy or Peace Studies to craft an intentional plan for breadth electives from among the following courses.
-Additional elective courses may be approved by the major advisor:

-ANT 3110: Culture and Religion ANT 3150: Dance, Culture, and Identity ANT 2600: Language and Culture ANT 2610.
-Cultures of Subsaharan Africa ANT 4150: Subcultures ENG 2800: Literature and War ENG 2730: Literature by Women ENG 3450: Literature and Culture of the Enlightenment ENG 3470: Colonial and Post-Colonial ENG 3441: Gender and Sexuality Issues in Early Modern Literature ENG 3700 African American Literature GDS 1000 Introduction to Gender and Women's Studies GBL: 2010: Intercultural Communication HIS 2340: The African American Experience to 1877 HIS 2300: Women in American History HIS 3380: Grassroots Politics in the 20th Century HIS 3340: African American History HIS 3400: Conflict and Community in Early America HIS 3380: Grassroots Politics in 20th C America PHI ALL COURSES PSC 2450: Environmental Politics in Global Perspective PSC 2570: International Relations PSC 3300: Politics of Developing States

-PSC 3360: US Foreign Policy PSC 3910: ST Contemporary Policy Issues in the U.S. PSC 3970: Democracy SOC 2510: Societies in Southeast Asia SOC 2710: Environmental Sociology SOC 3120: Disaster and Society SOC 3240: Social Inequality SOC 3250: Gender and Development WRI 2201: Writing Across Communities

-3.2.21.4 - Minor in Philosophy

-Grades: Students must pass courses at a grade of C- or better to count toward the minor.

-Total Credit Hours: Students must earn a minimum of 20 credit hours in Philosophy to fulfill the minor requirements.

-- I. Requirements: 20 credit hours in philosophy, including no more than two 1000-level courses in philosophy. - II.
+Additional elective courses may be approved by the major advisor: ANT 3110: Culture and Religion ANT 3150: Dance, Culture, and Identity ANT 2600: Language and Culture ANT 2610: Cultures of Subsaharan Africa ANT 4150: Subcultures ENG 1080 - Introduction to Queer Studies ENG 2270 - Gender and Sexuality in Literature ENG 2280 - Readings in Queer Studies ENG 2800: Literature and War ENG 2730: Literature by Women ENG 3450: Literature and Culture of the Enlightenment ENG 3470: Colonial and Post-Colonial ENG 3700 African American Literature SOC 1030 Introduction to Gender and Women's Studies GBL: 2010: Intercultural Communication HIS 2340: The African American Experience to 1877 HIS 2300: Women in American History HIS 3380: Grassroots Politics in the 20th Century HIS 3340: Topics in African American History HIS 3400: Conflict and Community in Early America HIS 3380: Grassroots Politics in 20th C America PHI ALL COURSES PSC 2450: Environmental Politics in Global Perspective PSC 2570: International Relations PSC 3300: Politics of Developing States PSC 3360: US Foreign Policy PSC 3910: ST Contemporary Policy Issues in the U.S. PSC 3970: Democracy SOC 2510: Societies in Southeast Asia SOC 2710: Environmental Sociology SOC 3120: Disaster and Society SOC 3240: Social Inequality SOC 3250: Gender and Development WRI 2201: Writing Across Communities 3.2.21.4 - Minor in Philosophy Grades: Students must pass courses at a grade of C- or better to count toward the minor.
+Total Credit Hours: Students must earn a minimum of 20 credit hours in Philosophy to fulfill the minor requirements. - I. Requirements: 20 credit hours in philosophy, including no more than two 1000-level courses in philosophy. - II.
 Diverse Perspectives Requirement: at least two courses from the following list.
-This course counts toward the 20 credits required to fulfill the minor in philosophy.

-PHI 2510 Philosophy of Art

-PHI 2560 Political Philosophy

-PHI 2570 Ethical Theory and Practical Issues

-PHI 2580 Feminist Philosophy

-PHI 2890 Multiculturalism and the Politics of Identity

-PHI 3560 Contemporary Philosophy

-PHI 2575 Critical Race Theory

-PHI 2900 Existentialism Through Film & Fiction

-3.2.22 - Physics

-Faculty: David Coffey

-The mission of the Physics Department is to provide students opportunities for interactive engagement with physics principles and concepts, scientific thinking, communication, and research of solar cells.
+This course counts toward the 20 credits required to fulfill the minor in philosophy. - PHI 2510 Philosophy of Art PHI 2560 Political Philosophy PHI 2570 Ethical Theory and Practical Issues PHI 2580 Feminist Philosophy PHI 2890 Multiculturalism and the Politics of Identity PHI 3560 Contemporary Philosophy PHI 2575 Critical Race Theory PHI 2900 Existentialism Through Film & Fiction 3.2.22 - Physics Faculty: David Coffey 3.2.22.1 - Program Overview The mission of the Physics Department is to provide students opportunities for interactive engagement with physics principles and concepts, scientific thinking, communication, and research of solar cells.
 The goals of the Physics Program are the following: